How many drafts of a story, or essay, or book, do you write before it feels “done”? Ten, twenty, fifty, one-hundred story drafts? More?

 Replace ‘truth’ with ‘story’ and let’s go from there.

-I often see two distinct ways in which writers deal with subtext in their early drafts.
+I often see two distinct ways in which the writers I work with deal with subtext in their early drafts.
 Either it’s so obvious it clubs me in the face or it’s lacking entirely.

-For instance, in my own writing, I’m currently working on a story for which the plot, characters, and scenes came easily.
+For a basic example, in my own writing, I’m currently working on a story for which the plot, characters, and scenes came easily.
 But as I work on revising, I’m struggling with what the point of the story is.
 It’s a decent, well-crafted, structurally sound story.
 I feel certain the meaning is in there somewhere.
 Yet, so far, it eludes me.

 As frustrating as it may be, the only real way to discover your subtext is to keep revising.
-Eventually, it will out.
+Eventually, it will out itself.
+That layer is the icing on your gloriously tall, decadent cake (er, story).

 How Subtext Reveals Itself